MMcCaffrey/Data-Science-Resources/README.md

 # Data Science Resources

+Just a place to collect useful cheat sheets and other resources as I begin my career in Data Science.

-This repo is mainly for myself, as a place to collect various helpful materials.
-If you have any suggestions, please drop me a line at mkm1836@gmail.com.
+This is very much a continual work in progress, so if you have any suggestions, please drop me a line at mkm1836@gmail.com.